eicnam/ToDown/README.md

 ## Description

-This website provide you an interface to search informations about movies and keep this infos into some "cards".
+This website provide you an interface to search informations about movies and save this infos into "cards".
 Later you will be able to share your "cards" with other peoples.

 ## Install and launch